 Unless purchased framed from an exhibition, prints will be supplied unframed and posted in a cardboard tube for do-it-yourself framing at home.
 Prints are sized to fit off-the-shelf frames.

 Frames and mounts

 I usually frame small and standard-depth canvasses and boards as I believe that a frame is part of the artwork you buy for your home, and serves to protect and enhance the work.
 The cost of the frame is included in the wall price of the artwork.

 Box canvasses are sold unframed as the clean lines and depth are part of the desired visual effect.
 Box canvasses are sold ready to hang.

 Canvasses and boards are usually framed without glass.
 Works on paper, or that use delicate wax mediums will be framed behind glass.

 All original oil, acrylic or mixed media paintings are framed by Fulford Framing, a professional local framer, to a very high quality.
 The style of frame is carefully selected to suit the subject and size of the piece.
 Should you wish to purchase a painting unframed, this can be arranged and the cost of the frame will be deducted from the wall price.

-Giclée prints, some works on paper and life studies, if sold framed from exhibitions, will be in good quality off-the-shelf frames (usually Habitat).
-Giclée prints are sized to fit standard off-the-shelf Habitat frames.
+Giclée prints, some works on paper and life studies, if sold framed from exhibitions, will be archivally framed.
+They will be in good quality off-the-shelf frames and any mounts and backboards will be acid-free.
+Giclée prints are sized to fit standard off-the-shelf frames.

 My art cards are printed to quality TruCard (glossy outside, uncoated inside) and are blank inside.
 They are all supplied with a white envelope.
 I do not supply them with plastic slips for environmental reasons, but if purchased from a shop or gallery, they will come in a biodegradable bio-film slip.